Crinklebine/trump_watcher/README.md

 ---

 **🛡️ Disclaimer:**
 This software is provided under the MIT License, without warranty of any kind.
 Use at your own risk.
+This project is an independent open-source tool and is not affiliated with, endorsed by, or associated with Truth Social, Donald J. Trump, or any related entities.
+All trademarks and platform names mentioned are the property of their respective owners.
+This software is provided for educational and informational purposes only.